watmin/cogere/README.md

   Mulitple commands:
     Multiple commands can be specified as arguments, they will be ran in sequence
-  Hostname resolution
-    Setting a hostname's IP address to 0 will force DNS lookups

 John Shields - SmartVault Corporation - 2015
 ```